Easy Eco-Friendly Tips To Start Traveling More Sustainably

 I have thin oily hair and have found the Jumping Juniper to work best for me.
 The other two are also great for oily hair, however, they were a little too clarifying for me, making my hair a little dry.

 And for conditioner, I have been using American cream for about 3 months and like it thus far!
 These bars last forever, which is another reason why I love them!

 Reusable Water Bottles & Filters

 Reusable water bottles such as Lifestraw or a Steripen help reduce waste and can even save you money.
-In a lot of developing countries, there is a lack of clean water consequently making single-use water bottle consumption rise.
+In a lot of developing countries, there is a lack of clean water, consequently making single-use water bottle consumption rise.

-Many developing counties do not have the proper infrastructure in place to recycle.
+Many developing countries do not have the proper infrastructure in place to recycle.
 This leads to locals resorting to burning all the waste.
 If they do have landfills, many times they still don’t have recycling facilities.
 This small change can reduce over 10 water bottles in one trip.

 Reusable Coffee Mugs

 Another area you can make an eco-friendly travel choice is in the coffee/tea department!
 Reusable mugs can help reduce plastic waste while still letting you enjoy your favorite beverages!
 I have a Contigo and I love it for keeping my beverages hot!

 This is one of the easiest eco-friendly travel tips to implement!
 You might even have reusable shopping bags lying around the house from an event you once went to.
 We pack reusable bags for dirty clothes, separating shoes, and shopping.
 They take up almost no space and are easy to implement!
 I also keep them in the trunk of my car in case I go shopping.

 Coral Reef Safe Sunscreen